alewin/koci-blog/content/posts/2020-04-13-cost-savings-google-maps-services/index.md

 ## Conclusion

 The services offered by Google, in **large scale** can be expensive, there are **alternatives** like MapBox, Maptiler, Here, etc.. but usually the accuracy and the details are not the same.
-This makes us reflect on the monopolization of a service that can enslave us, what would happen if Google made Google Analytics or Tag Manager paid, as it did 2 years ago for Google Maps?
+This makes us reflect on the monopolization of a service that can enslave us, What if Google started charging for Google Analytics or Tag Manager, as it did 2 years ago for Google Maps?

 In the next article, I'd like to talk about **MapBox**, **MapTiler** and **Open Street Map**, the advantages, and disadvantages of switching maps service.